signalapp/Signal-iOS/BUILDING.md

 ### Dependency Details

 We have a couple of dependency management tools.
-We us Carthage for managing frameworks, but because some of our dependencies are not yet framework compatible, we use Cocoapods to manage the remainder in a static library.
+We use Carthage for managing frameworks, but because some of our dependencies are not yet framework compatible, we use Cocoapods to manage the remainder in a static library.